G Kutta Se: Release

 G Kutta Se had its world premiere at the Chicago South Asian Film Festival (CSAFF) on 4 October 2015.
 G – A Wanton Heart was also screened at the 16th Annual New York Indian Film Festival on 12 May 2016.
 The release of G Kutta Se got delayed in India as the Central Board of Film Certification refused to certify the movie on the grounds that the language and visuals of the film were unsuitable for the viewers.
 After refusal by CBFC, the makers of the film approached Film Certification Appellate Tribunal who decided to give the movie an A certificate but also asked for a few changes to be made in the movie.
 Finally the movie got released on 16 June 2017 on 40 screens all over India.

 Controversy

-After the trailer of the film was launched on YouTube on 17 May 2017, several videos and messages were posted on social media issuing threats to harm the people associated with the film.
+After the trailer for the film was launched on YouTube on 17 May 2017, several videos and messages were posted on social media issuing threats to harm the people associated with the film.
 The reason for this hostility was the way girls from Haryana had been portrayed in the movie and a dialogue that was later removed from the film.